-- 51) During pre-export quarantine, the facility should be occupied only by non-human primates of the export consignment.
-If other non-human primates are present, they must meet all the conditions described in the import permit. - 52) Only personnel specifically authorised by the Official Veterinarian are permitted entry to the pre-export quarantine facility.
-Details of all visitor entries must be recorded. - 53) Other than inspections, visits and treatments required for certification, all veterinary visits, health problems, tests, test results, treatments and reasons for removal from preexport quarantine of any animal, must be reported to the Official Veterinarian within 24 hours, and to the Department of Agriculture and Water Resources within 48 hours. - 54) A detailed health record must be kept for each non-human primate and be available to the Official Veterinarian and to the Department of Agriculture and Water Resources on request. - 55) Non-human primates that leave the facility during pre-export quarantine for any reason cannot re-join the consignment during pre-export quarantine.
+- 9) Only personnel specifically authorised by the Official Veterinarian are permitted entry to the pre-arrival quarantine facility.
+Details of all visitor entries must be recorded. - 10) All veterinary visits, health problems, tests, test results, treatments and reasons for removal from the pre-arrival quarantine facility of any animal, must be reported to the Official Veterinarian within 24 hours, and to the Department of Agriculture and Water Resources within 48 hours.
+The sole exceptions to this are inspections, visits and treatments required for certification. - 11) A detailed health record must be kept for each non-human primate and be available to the Official Veterinarian and to the Department of Agriculture and Water Resources on request. - 12) Non-human primates that leave the facility during pre-arrival quarantine for any reason not authorised by the Department of Agriculture and Water Resources cannot re-join the consignment during pre-arrival quarantine.